 Charlesworth Forest is the name given by Coffs Harbour Region Landcare (CHRL) and the National Parks and Wildlife Service (NPWS) to the littoral rain forest within the basin of Charlesworth Bay and its adjacent headland.
 It is comprised of four patches of native forest labelled A-D in the diagram below.

 The largest part is to be found within Pacific Bay Resort (PBR), largely within its Lot 6.
 There is a large coastal strip that is a part of the Coffs Coast Regional Park, whilst small components are within the Strata for the Pacific Villas on Five Islands Drive (FID) and another surrounding Club Wyndham (Lot 3, 6 Resort Drive).
+Part of it falls within the NSW Midnorth Coast Save Our Species Littoral Rainforest Site that receives special attention and monitoring from the NPWS.

 The Charlesworth Forest is an almost unique example of Coffs Coast littoral rainforest.
 It is not part of the ongoing development plan for the Pacific Bay Resort and is presumably destined to be preserved into perpetuity.
 Its value therefore cannot be overestimated.